edthedev/edthedev.github.io/blog/minetest/mods.md

 ## Essentials

+`Charcoal` allows burning wood blocks to create an alternate coal-like item.
+- Allows crafting torches before the players have established their first deep mine.
+- Essential because light sources can be hard to come by, early game.
+- Essential because requiring a deep mine to generate light of any kind is a significant immersion break in the early game.

 `Cleaner` replaces any unrecognized objects from uninstalled mods with a simple red block.
 - Essential because you can remove mods that are not working, without worrying too much about unrecognized blocks left behind.
 - I believe this is preventing server crashes.